 The Su-35 has 11 hardpoints for weapons—five on each wing and one under the fuselage—and it can carry up to 18,000 pounds worth of missiles, bombs, rockets, and other kinds of ammunition.
 It is designed to intercept other planes and engage in combat with enemy aircraft.

-The estimated price of Su-35 is USD 85 million.
+The estimated price of the Su-35 is USD 85 million.

 10. Saab JAS 39E Gripen

 The Saab JAS 39 is a lightweight single-engine multirole fighter aircraft manufactured by Saab AB, designed to replace the Saab 35 Draken and 37 Viggen in the Swedish Air Force.
-The Gripen is one of the world’s advanced aircraft, with light-attack, aerial surveillance, and additional roles such as air defense, maritime strike/attack, and close air support.
+The Gripen is one of the world’s advanced aircraft, with a light attack, aerial surveillance, and additional roles such as air defense, maritime strike/attack, and close air support.

 The Gripen is a multi-role fighter aircraft built to handle any mission, whether it will be beyond-visual-range combat or precision strikes.
 It offers a seamless blend of speed and power, carrying enough armaments to strike ten targets simultaneously.